YuriStratulat/Yuri-Stratulat/automation/testplan-automation.md

 * User can swipe to the left over the spending categories and will see more categories available;
 * User can swipe to the left over the amount field to add some remarks for the record;
 * User can select the expense category type and insert the amount;
-* Being in the Spending page, user will swipe down, tap on hamburger menu, or shaking the app.
-One of the actions will open acount details by asking the password first.
+* Being in the Spending page, user will swipe down or tap on hamburger menu.
+One of the actions will open acount details by requesting the password first.

+#### *Edge cases*
+* Shaking the app will open acount details by requesting the password

 ## 4. Acount details (hamburger menu)
 *As a user I would like to have more control over my account, to have a better overview of my spendings and to see more accurate expenses filtered by categories/tags, months, years, pie charts*